bogdansolomykin/vk_wrapper/README.md

 vk_wrapper
 ==========

-golang wrapper for most popular Russian social network vk.com
+go (golang) api wrapper for most popular Russian social network vk.com

 #How to use